VedaantKuchhal/TVI_assessment/README.md

 # TVI_assessment
-This is a repository to remporarily house submission for the Tissue Vision internship assessment.
+This is a repository to temporarily house submission for the Tissue Vision internship assessment.

 The code in this repository was written in Python3, and a pre-requisite for running this code is to have the [latest version of Python3 installed](https://www.python.org/downloads/) on your computer system.
 The following libraries were used:
 1. `PIL`